core-wg/comi/draft-ietf-core-comi.md

 CORECONF and RESTCONF are intended to work in a stateless client-server fashion.
 They use a single round-trip to complete a single editing operation, where NETCONF needs multiple round trips.

+Atomic (transaction) semantics for requests that carry multiple data items, and the selection among the datastores of the Network Management Datastore Architecture (NMDA) {{RFC8342}}, are outside the scope of this document; these may be addressed by future extensions.

 To promote small messages, CORECONF uses a YANG to CBOR mapping
 {{-yang-cbor}} and numeric identifiers {{-core-sid}}